 Admit it our kids do love to play in the yard and also bring their food with them.
 And skunks do love them.
-And if you’re asking if what do skunks eat?
+And if you’re asking what do skunks eat?
 The answer is anything that is edible since they are omnivores.
-So those left over apples, chips or cookies are a major attraction to them.
+So those leftover apples, chips, or cookies are a major attraction to them.
 See to it that there are no leftover foods in the yard if you want skunks to stay out of your property.

-Since rotten fruit and veggies are not only great to skunks, they also harbor insects and worms, again, these are main sources for attracting skunks.
-Continuously harvesting fruits and veggies as soon as they hit the ground will help to insure a skunk free zone.
+Since rotten fruit and veggies are not only great for skunks, they also harbor insects and worms, again, these are the main sources for attracting skunks.
+Continuously harvesting fruits and veggies as soon as they hit the ground will help to ensure a skunk-free zone.

 2. Light up your yard

 Skunks usually frequent your yard at night.
-And one way to send them away is having your yard all light up.
+And one way to send them away is to have your yard all lit up.
 If you suspect a skunk home nearby, put a light on it for a few days and they will eventually find a new place.

-Probably the best and humanely way to deter skunks from frequenting your yard is by installing a motion detector sprinkler.
+Probably the best and most humane way to deter skunks from frequenting your yard is by installing a motion detector sprinkler.
 Not only that it will not harm the skunks but also it will be safe for your children as well.

-This is the best way since any slight motion of the skunks during their visit would automatically activate the sensor and will bathe them away of your yard.
+This is the best way since any slight movement of the skunks during their visit would automatically activate the sensor and will bathe them away from your yard.

 Trash cans are a buffet and louring agent for just about every will animal out there.
-Make sure that you have the cans sealed tightly and you have a locking mechanism such has the fold up handled to prevent them from getting in, in the event that they knock it over.
-Another good way of detouring skunks (and other wild animals) from garbage cans are wooden or plastic flats with holes in them.
+Make sure that you have the cans sealed tightly and that you have a locking mechanism such as a fold-up handle to prevent them from getting in, in the event that they knock it over.
+Another good way of detouring skunks (and other wild animals) from garbage cans is wooden or plastic flats with holes in them.

-The flats that are used for packing bulk items that are regularly used with fork-lifts are the flats that I am talking about.
+The flats that are used for packing bulky items that are regularly used with forklifts are the flats that I am talking about.
 Since they are slatted and have holes in between each board, it will detour them.
-Just like cattle won’t walk through an opening with cattle fence, skunks don’t like anything that messes with their footing.
+Just like cattle won’t walk through an opening with a cattle fence, skunks don’t like anything that messes with their footing.
 If they are afraid that they will end up falling, they won’t bother trying.

 And this is why ultrasonic skunk repellent comes in handy.
-It emits a high-pitched noise that will scare them away and another feature of this is that it lights up as same time it emits the sound.
+It emits a high-pitched noise that will scare them away and another feature of this is that it lights up the at the same time it emits the sound.